lussoluca/drupal-qa/README.md

 This will update the `pre-commit` and `commit-msg` GIT hooks to run GrumPHP.

 Now try to commit something and see GrumPHP runs the configured tools.

+*Disclaimer*: Docker image `ghcr.io/sparkfabrik/drupal-qa` is used here just because it contains both PHP and GIT executables;
+any images with those tools will be OK.
+We should use an image that has the same PHP version of the project.